apache/cassandra/doc/source/cql/mvs.rst

 Attempting to create an already existing materialized view will return an error unless the ``IF NOT EXISTS`` option is used.
 If it is used, the statement will be a no-op if the materialized view already exists.

+.. note:: By default, materialized views are built in a single thread.
+The initial build can be parallelized by increasing the number of threads specified by the property ``concurrent_materialized_view_builders`` in ``cassandra.yaml``.
+This property can also be manipulated at runtime through both JMX and the ``setconcurrentviewbuilders`` and ``getconcurrentviewbuilders`` nodetool commands.

 .. _mv-select:

 MV select statement